quocdeptraibodoi19/Climate_DE_Project/README.md

 We create an Amazon Redshift cluster with a single node to store the processed data.

 #### BI tools:
-we have incorporated BI tools, such as Holistics, to visualize and analyze data.
+We have incorporated BI tools, such as Holistics, to visualize and analyze data.
 Holistics provides a free plan for 13 days, after which there is a charge to continue using it.
 Alternatively, users can use any other free BI tools for data visualization.

 ## Project Initialization and Setup Guide